stem-plus/RoboticArmEE/README.md

-# MP3
+# ServoDriver
-Package for Catalex Serial MP3 module developed by Jack Ho (howljack@gmail.com)
+Package for ServoDriver

 ## Basic usage
-Use the block to play a mp3 file in the folder 01/ in the microSD card.
+Use the block to control the servos
-Need a 3.5mm headphone / speaker and a microSD card to work.

 ## License